Force a World Save on Your Valheim Server

 | Every 30 minutes (default) | 1800 |

-💡 Tip: Shorter save intervals protect more progress but can cause brief lag spikes when saving.
-Every 15–20 minutes is a good balance for most servers.
+Tip: Shorter save intervals protect more progress but cause brief lag spikes when saving.
+15–20 minutes is a good balance for most servers.

 Backup Configuration

 Valheim also creates automatic backup snapshots.
-Configure these with startup parameters:
+Configure them via Startup:

 | Parameter | Default | Description |